leomrtns/peroba/README.md

 data) information from them.
 We minimise this by using local information whenever possible, but still the reasons for exclusion remain.

+This is not a general-purpose software.
+It is being released publicly in the hope that other researchers can build upon it.

 ## License
 SPDX-License-Identifier: GPL-3.0-or-later